 Enhanced weight loss

-It is important to note that weight loss results on both these medications can vary.
-Each person has a different body composition so one medication that may work wonders for one may not be effective for another.
+It is important to note that the weight loss results from both of these medications can vary.
+Each person has a different body composition, so one medication that may work wonders for one may not be effective for another.

 Side effect profile